The Anarchy: New regime (1135–1138)

-Early fighting (1138–39)
+Early fighting (1138–1139)

 Fighting broke out on several fronts during 1138.
-Firstly, Robert of Gloucester rebelled against the king, starting the descent into civil war in England.
+Firstly, Robert of Gloucester rebelled against Stephen, starting the descent into civil war in England.
 An illegitimate son of Henry I and the half-brother of the Empress Matilda, Robert was one of the most powerful Anglo-Norman barons, controlling estates in Normandy as well as the Earldom of Gloucester.
-In 1138, Robert renounced his fealty to Stephen and declared his support for Matilda, triggering a major regional rebellion in Kent and across the south-west of England, although Robert himself remained in Normandy.
-Matilda had not been particularly active in asserting her claims to the throne since 1135 and in many ways it was Robert that took the initiative in declaring war in 1138.
-In France, Geoffrey took advantage of the situation by re-invading Normandy.
+In 1138, Robert renounced his fealty to Stephen and declared his support for Matilda, triggering a major regional rebellion in Kent and across the south-west of England, although Robert remained in Normandy.
+Matilda had not been particularly active in asserting her claims to the throne since 1135, and in many ways it was Robert that took the initiative in declaring war in 1138.
+In France, Geoffrey took advantage of the situation by invading Normandy.
 David of Scotland also invaded the north of England once again, announcing that he was supporting the claim of his niece the Empress Matilda to the throne, pushing south into Yorkshire.

 Stephen rapidly responded to the revolts and invasions, focusing primarily on England rather than Normandy.
 His wife Matilda was sent to Kent with ships and resources from Boulogne, with the task of retaking the key port of Dover, under Robert's control.
 A small number of Stephen's household knights were sent north to help the fight against the Scots, where David's forces were defeated later that year at the Battle of the Standard in August by the forces of Thurstan, the Archbishop of York.
 Despite this victory, David still occupied most of the north of England.
-Stephen himself went west in an attempt to regain control of Gloucestershire, first striking north into the Welsh Marches, taking Hereford and Shrewsbury, then heading south to Bath.
+Stephen went west in an attempt to regain control of Gloucestershire, first striking north into the Welsh Marches, taking Hereford and Shrewsbury, then heading south to Bath.
 Bristol proved too strong for him, and Stephen contented himself with raiding and pillaging the surrounding area.
-The rebels appear to have expected Robert to intervene with support, but he remained in Normandy throughout the year, trying to persuade the Empress Matilda to invade England herself.
+The rebels appear to have expected Robert to intervene with support, but he remained in Normandy throughout the year, trying to persuade the Empress Matilda to invade England.
 Dover finally surrendered to the queen's forces later in the year.

-Stephen's military campaign in England had progressed well, and historian David Crouch describes it as "a military achievement of the first rank".
+Stephen's military campaign in England had progressed well, and Crouch describes it as "a military achievement of the first rank".
 The king took the opportunity of his military advantage to forge a peace agreement with Scotland.
 Stephen's wife Matilda was sent to negotiate another agreement between Stephen and David, called the treaty of Durham; Northumbria and Cumbria would effectively be granted to David and his son Henry, in exchange for their fealty and future peace along the border.
-The powerful Ranulf, Earl of Chester, considered himself to hold the traditional rights to Carlisle and Cumberland and was extremely displeased to see them being given to the Scots, a problem which would have long lasting implications in the war.
+The powerful Ranulf, Earl of Chester, considered himself to hold the traditional rights to Carlisle and Cumberland and was extremely displeased to see them being given to the Scots, a problem which would have long-lasting implications in the war.